What are The Estate Planning Basics? What Goes in an Estate Plan?

 What Different Kinds of Trusts Are There?

-When it comes to Estate Planning, there are many different kinds of trusts that serve different purposes and needs.
+When it comes to the fundamentals of Estate Planning, consider that there are many different kinds of trusts that serve different purposes and needs.
 You may ask, “Just how many types of trusts are there?”
 The answer: A lot!

 So far, we’ve only been talking about Revocable Living Trusts—so named because you as the original Grantor or Grantors can change the trust whenever you want.